-Dietitians and Nutritionists with little to no experience tend to make between $35240 and $46160 while the more experienced ones make over $70580 per year.
+Dietitians and Nutritionists with little to no experience tend to make between $38460 and $48880 while the more experienced ones can earn over $73740 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Dietitian and Nutritionist is to move to a higher paying state like CA. Right now, the highest paying states for Dietitians and Nutritionists are CA, AK, NJ, HI and OR.
+One of the easiest ways to increase your salary as a Dietitian and Nutritionist is to move to a higher paying state like CA. Right now, the highest paying states for Dietitians and Nutritionists are CA, AK, CT, HI and NJ.

-3 other factors that can increase your salary as A Dietitian and Nutritionist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Dietitian and Nutritionist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Dietitians and Nutritionists what degree they had when they got the job and most of them said they had a Post-bachelor certificate followed by Bachelors degree.
+We asked other Dietitians and Nutritionists what degree they had when they got the job and most of them said they had a Post-Baccalaureate Certificate followed by a Bachelor’s Degree.